mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-splendid-exchange.md

     - Shallow waters, pirates and adverse winds made the Red Sea a poor option for transporting incense from modern day Yemen to Egypt and the Mediterranean.
 So traders turned to the land and used camels.
 - Islam provided the glue that held together an advanced system of great commercial ports.
     - Islam was great at uniting far-flung peoples in one system with efficient trade policies but limited in its interest in considering and borrowing from others.
-        - “Islam’s backbone is a system of law covering all areas of conduct, including commerce … especially attractive to those engaged in any organized economic activity that flourished wherever rules were plainly visible and vigorously enforced by disinterested parties—again, as in more secular English common law.”
+        - “Islam’s backbone is a system of law covering all areas of conduct, including commerce … especially attractive to those engaged in any organized economic activity that flourished wherever rules were plainly visible and vigorously enforced by disinterested parties-again, as in more secular English common law.”
     - The Prophet Muhammad, born in 571 AD, was raised by his prosperous uncle Abu Talib.
 As he grew, Muhammad helped manage his uncle’s leather, raisin, textile, and frankincense trade.
     - As trade progressed into the medieval era, China and the Muslim world began to increase their business with one another.
 Chinese sources suggest that Muslim traders arrived in China around 620 AD, carrying goods like copper, ivory, incense, and turtle shells.
 Upon their return to Arabia, they brought gold, pearls, silk, and brocade.
     - Romans believed silk from overland caravans and sea arrived from different places, though it all came from China.